dvcorreia1984/Awesome-Books/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Awesome books <a name="about-project"></a>

-**Awesome books**
-is the library website that allows users to add and remove books from the list.
-There is a page for a list of books and the page where you can add any book into the library.
-There is also contact details whenever you want to contact us.
+# 📖 Awesome books <**Awesome **Books is the library website that allows users to add and remove books from the list.
+There is a page for a list of books and a page where you can add any book to the library.
+There are also contact details whenever you want to contact us.

 ## 🛠 Built With <a name="built-with">HTML, CSS and JavaScript</a>